+Cultures and values

 Our purpose and values are the foundation of our success.
 Our purpose is to build trust in society and solve important problems, and our values help us deliver on that purpose.
 Our purpose reflects 'why' we do what we do, and our strategy provides us with the 'what' we do.
 'How' we deliver our purpose and strategy is driven by our culture, values and behaviours.
 This forms the foundation of our system of quality management and permeates how we operate, including guiding our leadership actions, and how we build trust in how we do business, with each other and in our communities.

 When working with our clients and our colleagues to build trust in society and solve important problems, we:

-- Act with integrity
+- · Act with integrity

-- Make a difference
+- · Make a difference

 - Care

-- Work together
+- · Work together

 - · Reimagine the possible

 Key messages are communicated to our firm by our Senior Partner and our leadership team and are reinforced by engagement partners.
 These communications focus on what we do well and actions we can take to make enhancements.
-We track whether our people believe that our leaders' messaging conveys the importance of quality to success of our firm.
+We track whether our people believe that our leaders' messaging conveys the importance of quality to the success of our firm.
 Based on this tracking, we are confident our people understand our audit quality objectives.

 Delivering service of the highest quality is core to our purpose and our assurance strategy, the focus of which is to strengthen trust and transparency in our clients, in the capital markets and wider society.

-To help A. F. Ferguson & Co. put this strategy into effect, the PwC network has established the Quality Management for Service Excellence (QMSE) framework for quality management which integrates quality management into business processes and the firm-wide risk management process.
-The QMSE framework introduces an overall quality objective for the Assurance practice focused on having the people and processes to deliver services in an effective and efficient manner that meets the expectations of our clients and other stakeholders.

-This overall quality objective is supported by a series of underlying quality management objectives and our system of quality management (SoQM) must be designed and operated so that these objectives are achieved with reasonable assurance.
+As mentioned previously, to help A. F. Ferguson & Co. put this strategy into effect, the PwC network has established the QMSE framework which introduces an overall quality objective for the Assurance practise that is supported by a series of underlying quality management objectives.
+Our system of quality management (SoQM) must be designed and operated so that these objectives are achieved with reasonable assurance.
 The achievement of these objectives is supported by a quality management process established by our firm and Assurance leadership, business process owners, and partners and staff.

 This involves the integrated use of Assurance Quality Indicators to aim to predict quality issues, Real Time Assurance to aim to prevent quality issues, Root Cause Analysis to learn from quality issues and a Recognition and Accountability Framework to reinforce quality behaviours, culture and actions.
 These programs, by design, require ongoing monitoring and continuous improvement, in particular Assurance Quality Indicators, which we expect will evolve significantly over time and as we continue to use and learn from these measures.

-The Quality Management Process

-This quality management process includes:
+The Quality Management Process This quality management process includes: